Share This Article

 The park was closed in 1937 due to hard financial times, yet another victim of the Great Depression.
 11 years later the property got a second chance at life and the Indianola Park Shopping Center was built.

 Norwood Amusement Park

-Right on the corner of Alum Creek Drive and East Main Street sat a quaint amusement park.
-This popular destination in Bexley had over 20 attractions.
-Norwood had multiple kiddie rides, a small Ferris wheel, a swimming pool, and other exciting attractions.
+This popular destination in Bexley, at the corner of Alum Creek Drive and E. Livingston Ave., had over 20 attractions.
+Norwood had multiple kids rides, a small Ferris wheel, a swimming pool, and other rotating exhibits.